Chlorpromazine: Interactions

+Chlorpromazine is a serotonin 5-HT2A receptor antagonist and has been found to reduce the hallucinogenic effects of serotonergic psychedelics like LSD.

 Pharmacology

 Chlorpromazine is classified as a low-potency typical antipsychotic.
 Low-potency antipsychotics have more anticholinergic side effects, such as dry mouth, sedation, and constipation, and lower rates of extrapyramidal side effects, while high-potency antipsychotics (such as haloperidol) have the reverse profile.